gelatodigital/gelato-network/README.md

 # What is gelato?
-Think of gelato as `If This, Then That` for smart contracts.
+Think of your gelato bot as enabling you to use `If This, Then That` for smart contracts.
 It allows for the combination of arbitrary conditions with arbitrary actions on-chain.
-Gelato is designed and run for developers.

-Use gelato to build out cool end-user products, such as limit orders on DEXs or automated interest rate refinancing using multiple lending protocols.
+Developers, you can use gelato to build out cool end-user products, such as limit orders on DEXs or automated interest rate refinancing using multiple lending protocols.

 # What does this repo contain?
 It contains the gelato protocol, condition and action smart contracts and uses @nomiclabs/buidler and ethers.js.